Jinntec/Fore/doc/userguide.md

 * we're using native HTML controls in the example above.
 This approach might be limited for more advanced use cases where you want more specific behavior than these controls allow.
-* alternatively we could have used one of the 'fore-*' controls that knows about the specifics of binding themselves and will provide automatic update in a more sophisticated way.
+* alternatively we could have used one of the 'xf-*' controls that knows about the specifics of binding themselves and will provide automatic update in a more sophisticated way.

 ### submitting data